CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Arrays_and_Loops.md

 A loop is a function that repeats itself.
 You can use loops to apply an action to all elements in an Array

 ## For Loop
 The main use of the for-loop is iterating through an array.
 Iterating means doing an action to all elements of an array.
+You can use the `break` keyword to break the loop prematurely.

 ```
 import crafttweaker.item.IItemStack;